cyamato/SyslogPro/docs/api.md

 ### SyslogPro~Syslog
 A class to work with syslog messages using UDP, TCP, or TLS transport.
-There is suport for Syslog message formating RFC-3164, RFC-5424 including Structured Data, IBM LEEF (Log Event Extended Format), and HP CEF (Common Event Format).
+There is support for Syslog message formatting RFC-3164, RFC-5424 including Structured Data, IBM LEEF (Log Event Extended Format), and HP CEF (Common Event Format).
-Syslog formating classes can be used as input into a Syslog class to be used simultatniusly to the same Syslog server. *
+Syslog formatting classes can be used as input into a Syslog class to be used simultaneously to the same Syslog server. *

 **Kind**: inner class of [<code>SyslogPro</code>](#module_SyslogPro)
 **Requires**: <code>module:moment</code>